ilevd/compile-time/README.md

 # compile-time

-A Clojure library designed to run your Clojure code in compile time, when the app starts.
+A Clojure library designed to run your Clojure code in compile time.

 ## Rationale

-Sometimes you need to run some code in compile time, for example load some data, or read last GIT commit info.
+Sometimes you need to run some code in compile time, for example to load some data, or read last GIT commit info.
-Exactly for this puprose this library was designed.
+Exactly for this purpose this library was designed.

 ## Installation